maxenglander/www/_posts/2015-04-16-deployments-and-rollbacks-with-aws-and-python.md

 1. AWS does not offer a way to enforce uniqueness of a key across resources
 1. Launching-and-tagging is a two-step over-the-network process

-In other words, I am concerned about maintaining the correct tags and values on instances.
+In other words, I am concerned about the ease and reliability of maintaining the correct tags and values on instances, and ensuring that the special tag is a "reserved" keyword across the organization.

 ### Local filesystem tracking

 Would look something like this

 1. Launch a bunch of stand by instances -> write their IDs to `./build/ids`
-1. Run smoketests, the fail -> abort and rollback
-1. Shutdown all instances in `./build/ids`
+1. Run smoketests, uh-oh they failed -> shutdown all instances in `./build/ids`

 ### Track in central storage

-Like filesystem tracking, except instead of storing deploy history locally, write to a remote storage system such as S3.
+Like filesystem tracking, except instead of storing deploy history locally, write to a remote storage system.

 ## Dirty Filesystems vs. Dirty Clouds